zk475811/AWS_StudyGuide/README.md

   * bootable

 ## Security Groups
 A virtual firewall controlling traffic to instances

+You can have any number of EC2 instances in a security group
 When you first launch an EC2 instance you associate it with one or more security groups

+All inbound traffic is blocked, and all outbound traffic is allowed by default when you create a security group

 Specify ports and IP addresses to allow traffic on

+Editing rules applies immediately

+Security groups are **stateful** meaning adding inbound rules add outbound rules automatically

+You can't specify traffic to deny on security groups, you only specify what is allowed